Surfaces containing two circles through each point: Introduction

 The search for surfaces containing $2$ circles or lines through each point traces back to XIXth century.
 Basic examples --- a one-sheeted hyperboloid and a nonrotational ellipsoid --- are discussed in Hilbert--Cohn-Vossen's ``Anschauliche Geometrie''.
 There (respectively, in \cite{NS11}) it is proved that a surface containing $2$ lines (respectively, a line and a circle) through each point is a quadric or a plane.
 A torus contains $4$ circles through each point: a ``meridian'', a ``parallel'', and two Villarceau circles.

-All these examples are particular cases of a \emph{Darboux cyclide}, surface~(D) in Main Theorem~\ref{mainthm} above.
-Almost each Darboux cyclide contains at least $2$ circles through each point, and there is an effective algorithm to count their actual number \cite{PSS11,Takeuchi-00}.
+All these examples are particular cases of a \emph{Darboux cyclide}, which is by definition set~(D) in Theorem~\ref{mainthm}.
+It is the stereographic projection of the intersection of $S^3$ with another $3$-dimensional quadric in $\mathbb{R}^4$ \cite[\S2.2]{PSS11}.
+Almost every Darboux cyclide contains at least $2$ circles through almost every point \cite{coolidge:1916,PSS11,Takeuchi-00}; see Remark~\ref{rem-reciprocal} for a list of exceptions.
 Conversely, Darboux has shown that $10$ circles through each point guarantee that an analytic surface is a Darboux cyclide.
 This result has been improved over the years: in fact already $3$, or $2$ orthogonal, or $2$ cospheric circles are sufficient for the same conclusion \cite[Theorem~3]{Niels-13}, \cite[Theorem~1]{ivey:1995}, \cite[Theorem~20 in p.~296]{coolidge:1916}; cf. \cite[Theorems~3.4, 3.5]{ NS11}.
-Hereafter two circles are called \emph{cospheric}, if they are contained in one sphere or plane.
+Hereafter $2$ circles are \emph{cospheric}, if they are contained in one sphere or plane.

-Recently Pottmann noticed that a \emph{Euclidean translational surface}~(E) contains $2$ circles through each point but is not a Darboux cyclide for generic $\alpha,\beta$ \cite[Example~3.9]{NS11}. \emph{Clifford translational surface}~(C) with similar properties was found by Zub\.e.
-It may have degree up to~$8$.
-It is the stereographic projection of the set $\{\,p\cdot q:p\in\alpha,q\in\beta\,\}$, where $S^2$ is identified with the set of pure imaginary unit quaternions.
-A surface in $S^3$ containing a \emph{great} circle and another circle through each point is the inverse stereographic projection of either~(C) or~(D) up to a rotation \cite[Corollary~2b]{Lubbes-14}.
+Pottmann noticed that a \emph{Euclidean translational surface}~(E) contains $2$ circles through each point but is not a Darboux cyclide for generic $\alpha,\beta$ \cite[Example~3.9]{NS11}.
+The same is true for \emph{Clifford translational surface} found by Zub\.e (private communication), which is by definition set~(C) in Theorem~\ref{mainthm}.
+It is the stereographic projection of the surface $\{\,p\cdot q:p\in\alpha,q\in\beta\,\}$ in $S^3$, where the unit sphere $S^2$ containing $\alpha$ and $\beta$ is identified with the set of pure imaginary unit quaternions; see~Lemma~\ref{l-clifford}.
+The latter surface for arbitrary circles $\alpha,\beta$ in $S^3$ (rather than in $S^2$) is called a \emph{Clifford translational surface in $S^3$}.
+Topologically it can be, e.g., an immersed torus not regularly homotopic to a torus of revolution.
+It can have degree up to~$8$.
+Each degree $8$ surface in $S^3$ containing a \emph{great} circle and another circle through each point is Clifford translational \cite[Corollary~2a]{Lubbes-14}.

-Any sufficiently large grid of circular arcs is a subset of a surface containing $2$ circles through each point by \cite[Theorem~3.7]{Guth-Zahl-15}.
-Hereafter an \emph{$n\times n$ grid of arcs} is two collections of $n+1$ disjoint arcs such that each pair of arcs from distinct collections intersects.
+More examples can be obtained from these translational surfaces by \emph{M\"obius transformations}, i.e., compositions of inversions.
+Euclidean and Clifford translational surfaces are not M\"obius transformations of each other \cite[Corollary~3]{Lubbes-14}.
+For related transformations taking lines to circles see \cite{Timorin-07}.